 During the treatment, you will feel quick tingling sensations on your skin.
 You may also feel a very tiny amount of heat beneath your skin.
 These sensations are quick and intermittent.

-That’s the reason the doctor might give you pain-relieving medicines before the treatment.
+This is the reason the doctor might give you pain-relieving medicines before the treatment.
 So, does that mean Ultherapy hurts a lot?
 I would say it depends on your pain tolerance levels.
 If you have high pain tolerance levels, the minor tingling sensations won’t affect you much.
 However, if your pain tolerance level is low, you will need to take pain medications.

 - Thinning of skin